devsoc-unsw/trainee-spirited-away-25t3/API_DOCUMENTATION.md

 ## Notes

-1. **Session Storage**: Currently uses in-memory storage.
-For production, consider using Redis or a database.
+1. **Session Storage**: Uses in-memory storage (Map).
+Sessions are stored server-side and will be lost on server restart.
+Suitable for single-server deployments.
+For multi-server setups or persistence across restarts, consider Redis or a database.
 2. **Code Execution**: Code execution has a timeout of 5 seconds by default.
 3. **AI API**: Requires `AI_API_KEY` and `AI_API_URL` to be set in environment variables.
 4. **CORS**: Configured to allow requests from the frontend origin specified in `CORS_ORIGIN`.